 Bonus uses?
 You bet!
 This spray doubles as a superior room freshener — perfect for deodorizing both bathrooms and mud rooms where stinky shoes are stored.
 Simply spritz it into the air a few times (and into shoes too), and say goodbye to staleness and odor.

 Make yourself a batch, won’t you?
 This recipe is also perfect for gift-giving — design a decorative custom label with directions, ingredients, and date made.
 I don’t know anyone who wouldn’t love to receive a bottle of this pleasingly fragrant spritzer.

 Lini-Mint: Peppermint Foot Chiller Recipe

-Refreshing herbal relief is a quick spray away with this super-easy-to-make foot chillin’ formula.
-Vodka, along with peppermint and lavender essential oils, combine to form a menthol liniment of moderate intensity, with a cool-to-cold energy that evaporates rapidly, removing heat along with sweat and odor and leaving you feeling footloose and fancy-free.
-I recommend stashing a small bottle in your gym bag to use as a postworkout foot refresher – especially if there’s no time to shower – it’ll put some spring back in your step!
+Refreshing herbal relief is a quick spray away with this super-easy-to-make foot-chillin’ formula.
+Combine vodka with peppermint and lavender essential oils to form a menthol liniment of moderate intensity, with a cool-to-cold energy that evaporates rapidly, removing heat along with sweat and odor, and leaving you feeling footloose and fancy-free.
+I recommend stashing a small bottle in your gym bag to use as a post-workout foot refresher — especially if there’s no time to shower.
+It’ll put some spring back in your step!

 - 1 cup unflavored vodka (use either 80- or 100-proof)